sayali1312/EDFAR/README.md

-# EDFAR - Exploring Effects of Data Augmentation on Adversial Robustness
+# EDFAR - Exploring Data Augmentation For Adversial Robustness
 Applications of Machine Learning in Cybersecurity